codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 **AttrIndx[2:0], bits[4:2]**
 Stage 1 memory attributes index field, for the MAIR_ELx, see [Memory region type and attributes, for stage 1 translations on page D4-1712](#).

+The definition of IGNORED means the architecture guarantees that the PE makes no use of the field, see [IGNORED on page Glossary-5886](#).
+For more information about these fields see [Other fields in the VMSAv8-64 translation table format descriptors on page D4-1715](#).